isShayulajiao/MonoECls/README.md

-# MonoECls: A Monolithic Lightweight LLM is All You Need for Vertical Domain Classification
+# MonoECls: A Monolithic Lightweight Domain-Adaptive LLM is All You Need for Text Classification

 ## Data